How to Apply to the Graduate Program

 We do not require GRE test scores.
 You are free to submit GRE test scores if you think they add something of value to our review.

 All international applicants and applicants that did not receive a degree in the U.S. (or other specified English speaking country) must meet these English language proficiency requirements for admission.
-The ETS institution code for OSU is 4586.
-See the official TOEFL website or official IELTS website for more information on these exams.

-How Admissions Decisions Are Made
+How Admissions Decisions are Made

 Interested faculty may contact you directly to schedule an interview, to ask additional questions about your application, or to discuss the nature of a graduate opportunity in their program.